- Raleigh Summer Bucket List: Your Guide to Family Fun (2026 Edition) - May 18, 2026

 Moore Square Splash Pad

-This splash pad is right in downtown Raleigh.
 It’s small and more of an interactive water feature than a true splash pad, but on a hot day, you’re not gonna complain!
+And there’s a coffee shop, Lucky Tree, right near by, as well as Marbles Kids Museum if you want to make a day of it!

 At 2,000 square feet, this splash pad is a big one!
 There is also an additional 1,500 square foot deck containing two shade structures and benches.